I’m building a Koa.js server and need to connect to MongoDB to store and retrieve data. Here is how to do it with some simple steps:

 const app = new Koa();

-Inside the database.js, import mongoose.
-You will need to npm install -save mongoose as well.
-It is an Object Data Modeling (ODM) library.
+Inside database.js, import mongoose.
+Make sure to install mongoose using npm install --save mongoose as well.
+Mongoose is an Object Data Modeling (ODM) library.

 const mongoose = require('mongoose');